aristanetworks/goeapi/README.md

 Contributing pull requests are gladly welcomed for this repository.
 Please note that all contributions that modify the library behavior require corresponding test cases otherwise the pull request will be rejected.
+More information [here](./CONTRIBUTING.md).

 # License